dawsonpowell07/email-agent/README.md

 - **Email Classification**: Automatically categorizes emails into categories like PERSONAL, WORK, SCHOOL, PROMOTIONAL, etc.
 - **Gmail Integration**: Direct integration with Gmail API for reading and labeling emails
+- **Job Application Tracking**: Detects new job application emails and logs them to a Google Sheet
 - **LangGraph Workflow**: Uses LangGraph for orchestrated email processing

 ## Project Structure